 661 834 2734

 United Way of Kern County’s (UWKC) Homelessness Resource Department provides community education and empowerment through community conversations, trainings and presentations.
 UWKC serves as the Collaborative Applicant and Fiscal Sponsor of the Kern County Homeless Collaborative.
-The ReGIVE Project connects community donated, gently used and new items to homeless individuals and families being housed.
-United Way focuses on systemic change to resolve poverty; providing free tax preparation through VITA, financial literacy classes and cash matching, Raising a Reader, Born Learning Trails and learning libraries for early child education (including to all ReGIVE families), provides over $220k annually for nearly a decade (via employee campaigns) to Kern County hunger and homelessness efforts.
+United Way focuses on systemic change to resolve poverty; providing free tax preparation through VITA, financial literacy classes and cash matching, Raising a Reader, Born Learning Trails and learning libraries for early child education, provides over $220k annually for nearly a decade (via employee campaigns) to Kern County homelessness efforts.

 WOMEN’S CENTER-HIGH DESERT, INC